dml-cth/deep-machine-learning/Instructions/00_installing_docker.md

 There are however other ways to download Docker, e.g. by following the link provided in the instructions under the "Releases" section at https://docs.docker.com/install/

 If you want to work locally in your GPU-enabled Linux environment, remember to install all dependencies listed above, i.e. not only Docker (>= 19.03), but also NVIDIA drivers & NVIDIA Container Runtime.

+### Unable to install Docker Engine

+If your computer does not meet the dependencies (i.e. a non-compatible Windows version), a legacy version called Docker Toolbox, should work.

+You install it by following the instructions provided here: https://docs.docker.com/toolbox/toolbox_install_windows/

+#### Enable virtualisation
+Under **Step 1: Check your version** -> Point 2, it says:

+> If virtualization is not enabled on your system, follow the manufacturer’s instructions for enabling it.

+This means that you should change a setting in your BIOS, which is accessible during the booting of your computer.
+Usually you can enter the BIOS settings by pressing `F2` during boot.
+However this might vary between computer manufacturers.

+In the BIOS settings, you should look for an option to enable virtualisation.
+It will be named something along the lines of VT-x, Intel VT-x, Virtualization Extensions, Intel Virtualization Technology, and there should be an option to enable it.
+Then exit the BIOS menu and let your computer resume booting.

+Continue following the installation instructions.
+You will end up with a working Docker installation.
+The installation will provide a special Docker terminal which you can use, but you can just as well use Docker from any command line tool of your choice.

 <!-- Windows 10
 Install: https://docs.docker.com/docker-for-windows/install/